Muthuramana/DFCUMSMicroservice/README.md

 <h3> Data Loading </h3>
 After the application is running
-Go to this appkication page to load initial data data into the Mongo DB
+Go to this application page to load initial data data into the Mongo DB

 http://localhost:5007/LoadAllData